storrence88/tailwindcss/README.md

 * You may or may not see a BUNCH or warnings, don't worry about them.
 Side effects of using the latest Ruby version 😅...

-* You're almost there!🙌 Now run `rails s` to start the rails server and open a new tab and go to _localhost:3000_
+* You're almost there! 🙌 Now run `rails s` to start the rails server and open a new tab and go to _localhost:3000_

 * Boom.